Hiking Packing List: Essential Hiking Gear for Any Hike

 Light Hiking Vest

-A nice alternative to a big puffy coat to take the chill out.
+It’s a nice alternative to a big puffy coat to take the chill out.
 It can be squished up into a little ball and barely take up any space!
-I layer this under my rain jacket or sometimes just hike with it and a base layer.
-It’s versatile for any kind of hike or sitting around the campfire.
+I layer this under my rain jacket or sometimes hike with it and a base layer.
+It’s versatile for any hike or sitting around the campfire.

 Cold Weather Hiking Jackets